breart/atlassian-connect-core/README.md

 ### Get it working

-If your application returns the add-on descriptor on the request to URL `http://localhost:8000/atlassian-connect.json` it means you are close to getting it working and you can install the add-on.
+If your application returns the add-on descriptor on the request to URL `http://localhost:8000/atlassian-connect.json` it means you are close to happiness and you can install the add-on.

-Firstly, you need to enable development options.
+Firstly, you need to enable the development options.
 Go to the "Manage add-ons" page.
-You'll see the link "Settings" at bottom of page.
+You'll see the link "Settings" at bottom of the page.
 After clicking you'll see two checkboxes that must be selected.
 Apply your changes.

-For installing the add-on in the instance it should see your server.
+For installing the add-on in the instance, the last one should see your server.
-If you working locally the easiest way is use [ngrok](https://ngrok.com/).
+If you are working locally the easiest way is to use [ngrok](https://ngrok.com/).

-After you are visible for the JIRA or Atlassian instance you should put your actual website URL to environment variable `PLUGIN_URL`.
+After you are visible in the worldwide you should put your actual website URL to environment variable `PLUGIN_URL`.
 Also, you need to configure your add-on by editing the file `config/plugin.php`.
 Most values may be overwritten using env vars.

 Then you need to upload the add-on.
 Click "Upload add-on" and paste your public URL with descriptor path, eg. `https://d1ea31ce.ngrok.io/atlassian-connect.json` or `https://yourplugindomain.com/atlassian-connect.json`